-Using DNA sequencing to identify the types of bacteria communities living on people’s hands, Fierer says the researchers found that, “the average palm surface has about 150 species of bacteria.”
+Using DNA sequencing to identify the types of bacterial communities living on people’s hands, Fierer says the researchers found that, “the average palm surface has about 150 species of bacteria.”

 Good Bacteria/Bad Bacteria